Myonmu/VulkanTut/README.md

 ```

 At first, I didn't quite understand the intention behind it - we could just assign a Read-Write flag to the resource,
 rather than using some sort of pairing mechanism.
 Also, the implementation does not prevent naming the input and output as the same thing, which faintly suggest that it is possible to do so - yet after further inspection, it should have been prevented.
-(Common source of headache in reverse engineering, a slight oversight by the author might make you question whether that is intended).
+(Common source of headache in reverse engineering, a slight  implementation detail that could lead to ambiguity might make you question whether that is intended).

 So let me explain this design choice in a way that I can understand it.